 It is God’s will for us to give thanks in everything.
 Thanks is appreciation or gratitude voiced from our lips and hearts.
-It is not easy to be thankful for what we do not like, but this is the will of God.
+It is not easy to be thankful when we don’t like our circumstances, but this is the will of God.
 Thanks in this context means to be grateful and to express gratitude.
 We should be thankful for everything, whether small or big.

 This is a difficult command but a divine command.
-Scripture says to give thanks “in” everything; “not for” everything.
+Scripture says to give thanks “in” everything; not “for” everything.
 It includes good things and bad things, joys and sorrows, gains and losses, hurts and health, good news and bad news.
 In everything give thanks!
 At all times, in all circumstances, give thanks to God.
 We don’t have to be thankful for our trials.
-But we can be thankful in them since we know the Lord is going to use it for our good in the future.
+But we can’t be thankful in them since we know the Lord is going to use it for our good in the future.

 Saying “thank you“ should be an everyday occurrence.
 A grateful heart is shown through grateful lips.
 A person who is truly thankful cannot help but to express it.
 Expressing gratitude for all that God has done for us through Christ should be one of the continuous character traits of all Christians (Ephesians 5:20).
 This kind of gracious attitude will cause the believer to stand out in his or her setting and be a good example for Christ.